-Common Name Scientific Name ESA 2007 Status Habitat in Ontario Likelihood to Inhabit the Study Area Karner Blue Lycaeides melissa samuelis Extirpated Habitat is restricted to where wild lupine grows (in sandy soils, sandy pine barrens, beach dunes, and oak savannahs) Very Low - Extirpated in Ontario; wild lupine not identified initial vegetation inventory Monarch Danaus plexippus Special Concern Caterpillars typically found on milkweed plants confined to meadows and open areas.
+Common Name Scientific Name ESA 2007 Status Habitat in Ontario Likelihood to Inhabit the Study Area Karner Blue Lycaeides melissa samuelis Extirpated Habitat is restricted to where Wild Lupine grows (in sandy soils, sandy pine barrens, beach dunes, and oak savannahs) Very Low - Extirpated in Ontario; wild lupine not identified in initial vegetation inventory Monarch Danaus plexippus Special Concern Caterpillars typically found on milkweed plants confined to meadows and open areas.
 Adult butterflies are found in diverse habitats with abundant wildflowers.
-Moderate - possibility to occur within open areas and meadow communities within the study area.
-Common milkweed found on Study Area.
+Confirmed - Individuals observed foraging on sparse stems of Milkweed within open areas and meadow communities within the Study Area.
 Mottled Duskywing Erynnis martialis Endangered Typically found in dry habitats with sparse vegetation such as open barren, sandy patches among woodlands and alvars.
-Eggs are deposited on only two plants: New Jersey tea and prairie redroot.
-Very Low - slight possibility to occur in dry areas within the study area such as empty lots or forest openings.
+Eggs are deposited on only two plants: New Jersey Tea and Prairie Redroot.
+Low - Slight possibility to occur in dry areas within the Study Area such as empty lots or forest openings, however no plant species associated with Mottled Duskywing habitat or individuals of the species were observed.